Fall 2025 — Assignment 3

 9. (10 points) Find the differences in prices between the least and most expensive vehicles in each state.
 For each state, display the price difference.
 Sort the information by the price differences from highest to lowest.

-10. (10 points) Find all vehicle brands that are not registered in Virginia.
+10. (10 points) Find all vehicle brands that are listed in New York but not listed in Alabama.

 Part 2: [10 bonus points] Data exploration and analysis